1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you have registered, the Claims Administrator will contact you when it is time to file a claim.

-No. The PCC Compensation Plan has been designed so that claimants and their representatives can complete and submit their claims without hiring a lawyer or paying for third-party services.
+No. The PCC Compensation Plan has been designed so that Tobacco-Victim and their representatives can complete and submit

-Epiq, the authorized PCC Agent for PCC Representative Counsel, will provide free assistance to claimants throughout the Claims Process.
-This includes help with:
+Epiq, the authorized PCC Agent for PCC Representative Counsel, will provide free assistance to Tobacco-Victims throughout the

-• Swearing or affirming the truth of the information on the form in front of a Commissioner of Oaths, a service that Epiq will offer at no cost.
+swearing or affirming the truth of the information on the form in front of a Commissioner of Oaths, a service that Epiq will offer at no cost.

-In some cases, Legal Representatives acting on behalf of a PCC-Claimant may need to consult an estate lawyer to obtain legal documents — for example, a Grant of Probate, Grant of Administration, Power of Attorney, or Proof of Guardianship — depending on the province or territory.
+legal documents—for example, a Grant of Probate, Grant of Administration, Power of Attorney, or Proof of Guardianship—depending on the province or territory.

 More information about required documentation will be available in the FAQ section once the claims process begins.

-26. What's the difference between registering and claiming?
+29. What's the difference between registering and claiming?

 Registering and claiming are two separate steps in the PCC Compensation Plan process.

-Registering allows you to stay informed with important updates about the PCC Compensation Plan.
-By registering with us, we can notify you when the claims process begins, and of other important deadlines.
-The registration form may include a few questions to help us understand whether you may be eligible.
+we can notify you when the claims process begins and of other important deadlines.
+The registration form may include a

-Claiming is the formal step where you apply for compensation (i.e. submit your completed Claim Form and supporting documentation to the Claims Administrator).
-This takes place during a specific time period known as the claims process, which will be announced in a future notice.
-Once the PCC Claims Process begins, you will need to complete a Claim Form and submit any required documents.
+which will be announced in a future notice.
+Once the PCC Claims Process begins, you will need to complete a Claim Form

-Epiq, the authorized PCC Agent for PCC Representative Counsel, will provide free assistance to claimants throughout the Claims Process.
-This includes help with:
+Epiq, the authorized PCC Agent for PCC Representative Counsel, will provide free assistance to Tobacco-Victims throughout the

-• Swearing or affirming the truth of the information on the form in front of a Commissioner of Oaths, a service that Epiq will offer at no cost.
+swearing or affirming the truth of the information on the form in front of a Commissioner of Oaths, a service that Epiq will offer at no cost.

 By registering, you will receive updates on the progress of the PCC Compensation Plan, including when the claims process begins and how to submit your Claim Form.